Skip to main content

 3. Gather all tools and have new pads ready

-4. Make sure the car is off and won't go to sleep during the repair
+4. Make sure the car is awake and won't go to sleep during the repair (touch the screen if needed)

 Lifting the Vehicle

-1. Locate the jack points on your Tesla (reinforced areas on the frame)
+1. Locate the jack points on your Tesla (reinforced areas under the battery frame rocker)

 • Model 3/Y: Just behind the front wheels and just in front of the rear wheels

-4. Remove the wheel (21mm lug nuts on most models)
+4. Remove the wheel (21mm lug nuts on all models, 175 Nm reinstall torque)

 Removing Old Brake Pads